An Empirical Bayes Approach for Estimating Skill Models for Professional Darts Players: Introduction

 \section{Introduction}

 The game of darts has experienced a surge in popularity in recent years and now has a substantial presence in many countries including the U.K., Germany, the Netherlands, and Australia, among others.
-Indeed, a recent headline in \cite{Economist2020} explains that darts has moved from pastime to prime time and how it is quite common today to have tens of thousands of fans attend darts tournaments.
+Indeed, a recent headline in \cite{Economist2020} explains how darts has moved from pastime to prime time and how it is quite common today to have tens of thousands of fans attend darts tournaments.
 The article also notes how in recent years darts has become the second-most-watched sport over the Christmas period on Sky Sports in the U.K., coming second only to football.
 Further growth is expected and professional tournaments now take place in locations such as Shanghai and Madison Square Garden in New York - locations that are far removed from the U.K. and the Netherlands, the traditional hot-beds of darts.
-The game is also becoming increasingly attractive to women as evidenced by the exploits of Fallon Sherrock who in 2019 became the first woman to win a match at the PDC World Darts Championship and in fact made\footnote{Her other successes include making it to the quarter-final of the Grand Slam of Darts in 2021 and reaching the final of the 2021 Nordic Darts Masters in Copenhagen.} it to the third round of that tournament.
+Even more recently, in January 2024 the 16-year old Luke Littler became the youngest-ever player to reach the final of the PDC World Championships.
+Beyond the sports pages, his exploits were covered in the New York Times, Bloomberg News and even on the front page of the Financial Times among others.
+The game is also becoming increasingly attractive to women as evidenced by the exploits of Fallon Sherrock who in 2019 became the first woman to win a match at the PDC World Darts Championship and in fact made it to the third round of that tournament.

 In this paper we conduct an exploratory data analysis of a darts data-set based on 16 professional players' dart throws in the 2019 season.
 Our ultimate goal is to build skill models that accurately reflect the players' skill levels and that can be used as inputs for zero-sum games (ZSGs) that model real-world darts matches.
 There are two major issues with the data-set, however.
 First, the data is too coarse and we do not have enough data for some player / target-region combinations.
 Second, while we know the target area for each dart in the data-set, we do not know the precise location in the target area at which it was aimed.
-Both of these issues lead to several problems with identifying a player's skill model.
-These problems include poor estimation of the skill model in certain regions of the dartboard and difficulty in inferring whether the mean outcome of a dart differs from the intended target, i.e. whether or not there is a {\em bias}.
+These issues result in several problems.
+For example, estimating a player's skill model in certain regions of the dartboard becomes challenging and there is also difficulty in inferring whether the mean outcome of a dart differs from the intended target, i.e. whether or not there is a {\em bias}.